Coinbase vs OKX: What UK Investors Need to Know in 2026

 Which platform lists more coins and trading pairs?

-OKX supports slightly more cryptocurrencies, with over 350 versus Coinbase’s 300.
-However, Coinbase focuses on regulated, established assets, while OKX lists riskier tokens.
-For UK investors, Coinbase’s curated approach is safer, whereas OKX suits traders chasing new, speculative opportunities.
+OKX supports slightly more cryptocurrencies — over 350 versus Coinbase’s 300.
+However, Coinbase focuses on regulated, established assets, while OKX lists riskier tokens including newer speculative launches.
+For UK investors, Coinbase’s curated approach is safer; OKX suits traders actively seeking exposure to emerging tokens.

 Yes.
-Coinbase offers staking for assets like ETH, SOL, and ADA with a simple interface.
+Coinbase offers staking for assets like ETH, SOL, and ADA with a simple interface, plus a GBP Savings account at 3.50% AER on uninvested cash balances.
 OKX provides broader staking and yield products across stablecoins and altcoins.
-For UK users, Coinbase prioritises transparency and regulation, while OKX offers higher potential returns with added complexity.
+For UK users, Coinbase prioritises transparency; OKX offers higher potential returns with added complexity.

 What derivatives are available?

 Coinbase does not provide derivatives for UK investors.
-OKX offers futures, perpetuals, and options, appealing to professionals.
-While OKX is stronger for derivatives, Coinbase’s absence reinforces its role as a safer platform, avoiding products often linked to high risk.
+OKX offers futures, perpetuals, and options — appealing to professional and active traders.
+For most UK retail investors, Coinbase’s absence of derivatives reinforces its position as a safer, lower-risk platform.

 Do they offer Web3 wallets, DeFi, or NFTs?

-Coinbase has a dedicated Coinbase Wallet supporting DeFi, NFTs, and tokens.
-OKX integrates Web3 services into its platform, with NFT trading, DEX access, and launchpads.
-While OKX offers more integrated tools, Coinbase separates trading from DeFi for security and regulatory reasons.
+Coinbase has a dedicated Coinbase Wallet supporting DeFi, NFTs, and ERC-20 tokens.
+OKX integrates Web3 services directly into its platform, with NFT trading, DEX access, and launchpads.
+OKX offers more integrated tools, while Coinbase separates trading from DeFi for security and regulatory clarity.

 Which Platform is More Intuitive to Use?